Red Wings 'vehemently disagree' with use of logo at Charlottesville white nationalist rally

 There were also fights Friday night, when hundreds of white nationalists marched through the University of Virginia campus carrying torches.

-A university spokesman said one person was arrested and several people were injured.

-The University of Virginia announced Saturday that all scheduled events -- including a men's soccer exhibition and a football team meet-and-greet -- had been canceled due to public safety concerns.
+The University of Virginia announced Saturday that all scheduled events -- including a men's soccer exhibition and a football team meet-and-greet -- had been canceled because of public safety concerns.

 The Associated Press contributed to this report.